blackburnstat/blackburnstat/README.md

 - 👋 Hi, I’m Alex Blackburn.
 I am a transport statistician at UNECE.
 - 👀 I’m interested in trains, ships, buses, lorries, and bikes and how to map them.
 - 🌱 I’m currently learning R, and particularly R geospatial.
-- 📫 You can tweet me @BlackburnStat or email me at BlackburnA {at} un.org.
+- 📫 You can email me at BlackburnA {at} un.org.
 Cars ruin cities!

 <!---
 blackburnstat/blackburnstat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.